TheRedstoneDEV-DE/JaviVoiceAssistant/README.md

 - a PC based on x86_64 (amd64) with a Linux installation

-- Java (version 16 recommended)
+- Java (version 18 recommended)

 - QT 6

 - Maven (mvn on command line)

-- OpenCV (only for backlight)

-- Git
+- Git (optional, only for downloading)

 Requirements to run (only basic funtionality):